Health Benefits Of Lime Essential Oil: Curing Scurvy

 This reductase blocks the pores that hold the hairs in place and can starve them of essential nutrients that they need to remain healthy and strong, which can lead to breakages and even hair loss.
 By rubbing the oil directly onto your scalp, you effectively prevent the build up of this reductase and will stimulate the migration of blood cells to your scalp, allowing more nutrients to reach your hair follicles and ensuring that they have a stronger grip on the scalp.
 Thus reducing hair loss.

-The oil is also rich in natural acids that will help to cut through and ultimately remove excess sebum oil on your scalp which means that your hair will be less oily and more balanced.
+In addition, the oil is rich in natural acids that will help to cut through and ultimately remove excess sebum oil on your scalp which means that your hair will be less oily and more balanced.
 After continued use, this will leave your hair feeling and smelling much better, lighter and it will add volume to your hair without the addition of chemical agents that could dry your hair out.
-It’s an all natural solution that’s safe and non-toxic – a rare quality in most hair care products.
+It’s an all natural solution that’s safe and non-toxic -- a rare quality in most hair care products.

 Lime Essential Oil for Skin and Acne Treatment

-The oil is also a great natural skin toner and can be used to remove excess sebum oil that commonly occurs with oily and combination skin types.
+The oil is also a great natural skin toner and can be used to remove excess sebum that usually occurs with combination and oily skin types.
 The high acid content of the oil also helps to clear your pores of any foreign impurities and dead skin cells, promoting the growth of new cells and helping to heal acne scars faster, giving you a better complexion overall.

 To apply the oil, simply add 2-3 drops to a clean cotton swab and wipe your face and neck after your normal facial routine.
-However, it’s important for me to stress that the oil in its raw form can cause skin discoloration when it comes into direct contact with the sun’s UV rays and should always be rinsed off before entering direct sunlight.
+However, the oil in its raw form can cause skin discoloration when it comes into direct contact with the sun’s UV rays and should always be rinsed off before entering direct sunlight.
 On top of this, I highly recommend that you stick to a minimal and regulated dosage in order to minimize the possibility of any skin irritation in general, although it’s rare with this non-toxic oil, prevention is always better than the cure in my opinion.

 What Does Lime Essential Oil Blend Well With?